 Getting up to face another dark day is a struggle when you are in the grips of a mental health condition or post-natal illness.
 Functioning and being able to care for your child/ren can become an impossible task.

-A volunteer can visit you at home each week.
-They can help you (and your partner) find ways to cope and be there for your child and can support you to access other specialist services.
+You will get 1 to 1 support from a volunteer who will visit you at home each week.
+They can help you and your partner find ways to cope, give emotional support, support you to develop a secure relationship with your child and help you to access other specialist services.

-Nearly two thirds of the families we support are feeling desperately alone and unhappy.
-This can lead to anxiety, low mood and depression.
+Nearly two-thirds of the families we support are feeling desperately isolated.

 Our volunteers have been referred to as ‘a lifeline’ by parents who’ve been in this situation.

-Parenting a child with additional needs, disability or long-term illness brings daily challenges that can leave parents feeling exhausted and desperate.
+Parenting a child with additional needs, disability or long-term illness brings daily challenges that can leave parents feeling exhausted and overwhelmed.